-- First due date Thursday, October 23. - Turn in the the final version of your work on a separate sheet of paper with this page stapled in front. - Do not include scratch work in your submission. - Follow the Writing Guidelines of the Grading Rubric. (http://math.ups.edu/~bryans/Current/Fall\2008/290inf\Fall2008.html#tth\sEc5.1) - Retry: Only use material from the relevant section or earlier. - Retry: Start over using a new sheet of paper. - Retry: Restaple with new attempts first and this page on top.
+- First due date Friday, October 16. - Turn in your work on a separate sheet of paper with this page stapled in front. - Do not include scratch work in your submission. - There is to be no collaboration on any aspect of developing and presenting your proof.
+Your only resources are: you, the course textbook, me, and pertinent discussions that occur during class. - Follow the Writing Guidelines of the Grading Rubric. (http://math.ups.edu/ bryans/Current/Fall_2009/290inf_Fall2009.html#tth_sEc5.1) - Retry: Only use material from the relevant section or earlier. - Retry: Start over using a new sheet of paper. - Retry: Restaple with new attempts first and this page on top.